28 June 2020

 His teeth repaired and his hair styled

-William Clark Gable was born in 1901 in Cadiz, Ohio, to Adeline (Hershelman) and William Henry Gable, an oil-well driller.
+William Clark Gable was born in 1901 in Cadiz, Ohio, to Adeline (Hershelman) and William Henry Gable, an oil well driller.
 He was of German, Irish, and Swiss-German descent.
 When he was seven months old, his mother died, and his father sent him to live with his maternal aunt and uncle in Pennsylvania, where he stayed until he was two.
 His father then returned to take him back to Cadiz.

 His acting coach Josephine Dillon, 15 years his senior, paid for him to have his teeth repaired and his hair styled.
-She also trained him to lower his voice and attain better body posture, attributes that that were instrumental in contributing to his later success and eventual iconic status.
+She also trained him to lower his voice and attain better body posture, attributes that were instrumental in contributing to his later success and eventual iconic status.

 In 1924, with Dillon's financing, they went to Hollywood, where she became Gable's manager and first wife.
 He appeared as an extra in silent films between 1924 and 1926.
 However, he was not offered any major film roles, so he returned to the stage.

 While Gable acted on stage, he became a lifelong friend of Lionel Barrymore.
 He moved to New York City, where Dillon sought work for him on Broadway.
 He received good reviews in 'Machinal' (1928).
 He gave an impressive appearance as the seething and desperate character Killer Mears in the Los Angeles stage production of 'The Last Mile'.
+In 1930, Gable and Dillon divorced, and a year later, he married Maria Langham (a.k.a.
+Maria Franklin Gable), also about 17 years older than him.

 Clark Gable in The White Sister (1933)